yytzsy/SMCG/README.md

 control.sh: compare the generated exemplar-based captions with the provided exemplar captions.

-* For the ActivityNet Captions dataset, go to the '**./activitynet/src/**' folder, and train and test the model as on the MSRVTT dataset.
+* For the ActivityNet Captions dataset, please go to the '**./activitynet/src/**' folder, and train/test the model as on the MSRVTT dataset.

 ## Citation
 ```